Dream Extreme Oreo Cheesecake

 • Pour half of the cake's batter into the prepared pan.
 Arrange the whole Oreo cookies on top of the cheesecake layer and top with the remaining batter.
 Level the top with a spatula.

 • Turn off the oven and crack open the door.
-Cool cheesecake completely oven in the open oven.
+Cool the cheesecake completely oven in the open oven.

 OREO MOUSSE:

-• Prepare a 10-inch leak-proof springform pan spraying it with non-stick baking spray and placing a parchment circle on the bottom.
+• Prepare a 10-inch leak-proof springform pan, spraying it with non-stick baking spray and placing a parchment circle on the bottom.
 Grease the sides and top of the parchment paper.
 Set aside.

-• Once bloomed, place the bowl in the microwave for 15 seconds, stir to combine and repeat to melt the gelatin.
+• Once bloomed, place the bowl in the microwave for 15 seconds, stir to combine, and repeat to melt the gelatin.

 • Add the remaining milk to the gelatin mixture and stir to combine.